Sign In Forgot Password

 Rabbi Karen S. Citrin

-Originally from Belmont, MA and a graduate of Brandeis University, Rabbi Karen Citrin was ordained from the Hebrew Union College-Jewish Institute of Religion in Los Angeles in 2003, and holds a Master’s Degree in Jewish Education from the HUC-JIR Rhea Hirsch School of Education.
+Originally from Belmont, MA and a graduate of Brandeis University, Rabbi Karen Citrin (she/her) was ordained from the Hebrew Union College-Jewish Institute of Religion in Los Angeles in 2003, and holds a Master’s Degree in Jewish Education from the HUC-JIR Rhea Hirsch School of Education.
 Rabbi Karen served as Associate Rabbi and Rabbi/Educator at Peninsula Temple Beth El in San Mateo, CA for ten years.
-In addition to leading worship, lifecycle, and other pastoral roles, Rabbi Karen directed a variety of education programs including a nationally recognized Shabbat family education experience.
+In addition to leading worship, lifecycle, and other pastoral roles, Rabbi Karen directed a variety of intergenerational education programs including a nationally recognized Shabbat family education experience.

 Rabbi Citrin values the warmth of tradition and the spirit of innovation.
 She enjoys collaborating with staff and lay leaders to shape welcoming, vibrant Jewish community.
 She invites you to connect with Judaism through engaging study, uplifting prayer, and acts of loving-kindness to repair our world.